 I am an assistant professor in the Finance Department at Stockholm School of Economics and Eva and Mats Qviberg Research Fellow at the Swedish House of Finance.

 In my research I use empirical and theoretical approaches to analyze the impact of financing frictions on the real economy, especially as it relates to inequality.

-I did my Ph.D. studies in finance at the Wharton School, University of Pennsylvania.
+My Ph.D. studies is in finance at the Wharton School, University of Pennsylvania.
 Before Wharton, I received a M.Sc. in Economics from Sharif University of Technology and a B.Sc. in Physics.
 During my Ph.D. at Wharton I studied the connection between student loans and social mobility.
 I quantify the impact of external-financing frictions on differences in educational attainment between students from low- and high-income backgrounds.
 I evaluate alternatives to student debt, such as making public colleges tuition-free.

 Curriculum Vitae: click here.